openbaton/docs/docs/vim-plugin.md

 ## Requirements

-Before you can start with developing your own Vim Plugin you need to prepare your programming environment by installing/configuring the following requirements:
+Before you can start with developing your own Vim Driver you need to prepare your programming environment by installing/configuring the following requirements:

 * JDK 7 ([installation][openjdk])
 * Gradle ([installation][gradle-installation])